AJS-development/OpenAgarClient/README.md

 # OpenAgarClient
-Ive decided to take the client development into my own hands
+We are gonna make the best client ever